-- This is the basis of the My Little Pony fanfic Duel Nature - the most important Wizard Duel happens between Twilight Sparkle and Luna, a sparring match that quickly goes out of control when Twilight attempts to make up for the difference in strength with psychological warfare, repeatadly pushing Luna's Berserk Button in hope of breaking her concentration.
+- This is the basis of the My Little Pony fanfic Duel Nature - the most important Wizard Duel happens between Twilight Sparkle and Luna, a sparring match that quickly goes out of control when Twilight attempts to make up for the difference in strength with psychological warfare after finding out that Luna hadn't been trying at all in their fight, repeatedly pushing Luna's Berserk Button in hope of breaking her concentration.

-- The MLP fanfic The Moonstone Cup is all about Twilight Sparkle being invited to and participating in a major formal wizard tournament — in which more than just ponies compete for the eponymous prize and not everyone looks too kindly on her being chosen as the Element of Magic.
+- The My Little Pony Friendship Is Magic fanfic The Moonstone Cup is all about Twilight Sparkle being invited to and participating in a major formal wizard tournament — in which more than just ponies compete for the eponymous prize and not everyone looks too kindly on her being chosen as the Element of Magic.

 Films — Live-Action

 - Big Trouble in Little China.
 The magicians Egg Shen and Lo Pan have a Beam-O-War battle in the middle of the grand melee at Lo Pan's wedding.
 The duel is inconclusive, though Lo Pan seems to claim victory.
 At the very least, he claims that Egg Shen could never beat him.

 - Just about any one-on-one fight in Harry Potter qualifies, although for the most part they are even more mundane than in the books, and wands could be replaced with multi-set ray guns for all the wizardry involved, especially in the last movies, where it's basically "Call of Duty", cover-based combat and all (probably to facilitate the production of the tie-in games).